Free SEO Tools That Actually Work: A Hands-On Guide for Creators

 Hands-on walkthroughs: 3 creator workflows that actually work

-These are the three workflows we run weekly on the VarynForge content team and on a private test bench of seven solo-operator sites.
-Each step lists the exact free tool, the data it produces, and the decision rule we apply when reading that data.
+These are three workflows tested weekly across seven solo-operator sites.
+Each step lists the exact free tool, the data it produces, and the decision rule applied to that data.

 Workflow 1 — Find a low-competition topic in 35 minutes